gbdev/gbcompo21/README.md

 - [GitHub sponsors](https://github.com/sponsors/avivace?editing=true&frequency=one-time).
 - [OpenCollective](https://opencollective.com/gbdev?language=fr)

-GitHub is the preffered way, as it will match your amount (if your account is not new), **doubling** the effect on the prize pool!
+GitHub is the preferred way, as it will match your amount (if your account is not new), **doubling** the effect on the prize pool!

 ### OPEN SOURCE BONUS